Hosted by: Equiticity, Metropolitan Planning Council, University of Illinois Chicago

 Jacky Grimshaw, Board of Directors, Equiticity and Vice President of Government Affairs, Center for Neighborhood Technology

-Kate Lowe, Associate Professor and Director of Undergraduate Studies, College of Urban Planning and Policy, University of Illinois, Chicago
+Kate Lowe, Associate Professor and Director of Undergraduate Studies, College of Urban Planning and Public Affairs, University of Illinois Chicago

 Registration is required.
 Event link will be included in your registration confirmation.

 By registering for and/or attending this event, you agree to receive communications in regards to this event from the Metropolitan Planning Council and its affiliates.